objy-org/objy/README.md

 - [Installing](dgs)

-## Objects
+## Model Objects

-In real life, everything is an object.
-Every object is dynamic, has characteristics, behaviour and can execute actions.
-In OBJY, we are adopting the way objects work in real life by offering a way to model objects, that can have the same features like in real life.
-This makes it super easy to turn real use cases into its digital representation

-In fact, OBJY stands for Single Point of Object.

-Objects can have the following features
+In OBJY, building software is done by modelling dynamic objects, that have a behaviour.
+Tell your objects what to do and they'll do the rest.

+Objects consist of

+- dynamic attributes
+- actions
+- rule-based behaviour

 ## Installing

-### NPM
+### For Node

 ```shell
 npm install objy
 ```

-### CDN
+### For the Browser

 ```shell